 - Support failure, when the brackets or boards collapse or buckle

 - Old scaffolding that is damaged or worn and should have been replaced

 - Inadequate or damaged safety equipment, like an unsecured personal fall arrest system (PFAS)

 - Wet, oily, or slippery work surfaces

 As one of Boston’s premier personal injury firms, DiBella Law Offices, P.C., knows all too well the life-altering injuries that can result from a scaffolding accident.
 The majority of these injuries come from a worker falling or an object falling on a worker down below.
 And because many scaffolding structures are metal, electrocution is also a danger.
 Scaffold workers can end up with:

 - Soft tissue injuries, such as muscle, ligament, and tendon damage

 - Brain injuries, from mild concussions to traumatic brain injuries

 Injuries you suffer while doing your job are usually handed through workers’ compensation, but if another party was to blame for the incident, you may be able to file a lawsuit against them, too.
 If you were just walking by a scaffold as a pedestrian and it collapsed or dropped something on you, you certainly have the right to be compensated for your injuries.

 The scaffolding manufacturer, the owner of the construction site, the company that rented the scaffolding, or the team that assembled the scaffold may be to blame.
-A single call to DiBella Law Offices, P.C., at (617) 870-0907 will schedule a free consultation to discuss potential compensation for your injuries, lost wages, and even damage to your future earning potential.
+A single call to DiBella Law Offices, P.C., at (617) 870-0907 will schedule a free consultation at our Boston location to discuss potential compensation for your injuries, lost wages, and even damage to your future earning potential.
 Call today to learn how we can work with you to protect your rights and your financial future.